cdl-geneseo/geneseo-dictionary/B/Bar-Eat-O.md

 # Bar-Eat-O

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bar-Eat-O

 Created by  Unknown User (meg23) on Apr 07, 2019

 Bar-Eat-O (n.)- A Geneseo “Chipotle” that serves a la carte Mexican dishes, namely burritos and bowls.
 It is also famous for its bar and margaritas as well.\“Have you tried Bar-Eat-O’s $5 Monday burrito special?
 It’s my favorite!”(M Gillanders, A-F, 2019).